cloud-gov/cg-site/content/docs/services/cdn-route.md

 cookie-based authentication will work as expected.
 Other headers, such as HTTP auth, are stripped by default.
 If you need a different configuration, contact [cloud.gov support](/help/).

-### Certificate Validity and Renewal
+### Certificate validity and renewal

-Let's Encrypt certificates are valid for 90 days.
+Let's Encrypt TLS certificates are valid for 90 days.
 The broker will automatically renew your certificate every 60 days.
 This process is usually immedate but can take several days to complete.
-If your certificate is expiring withing in the next 21 days and has not been renewed automatically contact [cloud.gov support](/help/).
+If your certificate is expiring within the next 21 days and has not been renewed automatically, contact [cloud.gov support](/help/).

 ## The broker in GitHub